Cooper-Runstein/Recipes-App/README.md

 ### Development

+#### Directory structure

 To add to this repo, all react components should go in the `components` file.
 Each component should have its own directory, and be exported from an `index.ts` file.
 The directory must include a compoonet name prefixed `.spec.ts` file for unit test, and all styling should be done in a `.module.scss` file.

+#### Coding style rules

+TSlint and prettier will serve to enforce as much styling and practice rules as possible, but this section serves to layout some of the best practices.

+- Alphabetization: All css rules, all component props, all config options, and all imports should be in alphabetical order.
+- Arrow functions: In every case, an arrow function is prefered to a standard function.
+- SCSS: Don't use `important`.
+Don't use more that one layer of nesting.
+Don't write global rules.
+- React classes: Every component that can be a function component, should be a functional component.
+- NPM modules: Can you write the functionality in 15 minutes or less?
+If so, don't import a module.
+If you do, check the github page and npm page for downloads/stars.
+Don't use old or unpopular modules.

+#### Testing rules

+Every component needs to have unit tests associated with it.
+Every helper function should also be thoroughly tested.
+Every componet that serves as a UI piece should have a storybook entry, and an integration test.
+More about these is below in the Testing section.

 ### SCSS Modules